 Hello!
 I’m Naoko

-I used to be a Violin and Viola Parent who couldn’t play either instrument.
-My older daughter loved playing outside with other kids and hated to practice.
-I had to strategize a daily practice that was short and sweet, but effective.
-My motto was: maximum results with minimum effort!
-My other daughter was more docile and had a totally different temperament.
-I approached her practice regimen accordingly.
-Now, many years had passed but they still reminisce our practice times together and cherish those memories.
 I have been teaching piano for 30 years now and professionally play the piano as an accompanist.
 As professional musicians, we spend 95% of time practicing, and only 5% of the time are we on stage.
 In short, practicing is everything for piano learning.
 The real progress actually happens at home.
 Lessons are only a fraction of the time spent learning in comparison to the act of practicing.
 My focus shifted toward teaching how to practice effectively with minimum effort.
-I received training on life coaching so that I can not only assist musically but also be able to guide through emotional aspect of their lives.
+I received training on life coaching so that I can not only assist musically but also be able to guide through emotional aspect of your lives.
 Now, helping students become a competent piano coach themselves is my passion in this season of my life.
 I am excited to use my skills and experiences to serve piano students all over the world.